usmanmusa1920/flask-unity/README.md

 ## Register model to admin page

 To register your model in the admin page, open your sub project folder and open the `config.py` file you see there.
-Import your app model that you want to register, above the method that will create the tables and database `db.create_all()` and you will see a commented prototype above it, then append it in the `reg_models = []` list below.
+Import your app model that you want to register, above the method that will create the tables and database `db.create_all()` and you will see a commented prototype above it, then append it in the `reg_models = []` list within `admin_runner` function.
 That will register your model in the admin page and you will see it if you vist the admin page

 ## Admin user